yanicky/HHVM-LIVE/README.md

 # HHVM-LIVE
-Config Files for creating Live-build bootable ISO
+Config Files for creating Live-build bootable ISO for HHVM

 use the following commands in the base directory to build the iso